 Figure 7: Implementation of flight sensor model using Aerospace Blockset blocks.

-Figure 8: Environmental effect of wind, atmosphere, and gravity using Aerospace Blockset blocks.
+Figure 8: Environmental effects of wind, atmosphere, and gravity using Aerospace Blockset blocks.

 Once we have created the Simulink plant model, we design a longitudinal controller that commands elevator position to control altitude.
 The traditional two-loop feedback control structure chosen for this design (Figure 9) has an outer loop for controlling altitude (compensator C1 in yellow) and an inner loop for controlling pitch angle (compensator C2 in blue).
 Figure 10 shows the corresponding controller configuration in our Simulink model.